 Maggie Appleton MBE, Chief Executive Officer, RAF Museum

 The refurbished hangar contains new exhibition and event spaces – and includes a huge Sunderland flying boat that was too fragile to move during construction.
-We reconfigured the space around this, while focusing on improving visitors’ understanding and orientation within the hangar and opening up views out across the site.
+We reconfigured the area around this while improving visitors’ understanding and orientation within the hangar and opening up views across the site.

-Within the hangar, a new visitor pavilion contains a range of functions: a shop, café and WCs on the ground floor, with a members’ room and flexible spaces for events and meetings above.
-The central positioning of pavilion creates a natural circulation route around the perimeter, and forms a vibrant red backdrop to the hangar’s historic collection of airframes and displays.
+Within the hangar, a new visitor pavilion contains a range of functions: a shop, café, and WCs on the ground floor, with a members’ room and flexible spaces for events and meetings above.
+The central positioning of the pavilion creates a natural circulation route around the perimeter and forms a vibrant red backdrop to the hangar’s historic collection of airframes and displays.

 Rebecca Dalley, Centenary Programme Manager, RAF Museum